André Reymond

-André Reymond (born 7 January 1940) is a Swiss politician who served on the National Council (Switzerland) for the Swiss People's Party from 2003 to 2011, before being succeeded by Céline Amaudruz.
+André Reymond (born 7 January 1940 in Bern) is a Swiss politician who served on the National Council (Switzerland) for the Swiss People's Party from 2003 to 2011, before being succeeded by Céline Amaudruz.
 He previously served on the Grand Council of Geneva from 2001 to 2003 and presided the Geneva chapter of the Swiss People's Party from 2005 to 2007.